auth0/auth0-guardian.js/README.md

 	globalTrackingId: "{{ globalTrackingId }}"
 });
 ```
-Use `requestToken` or `ticket` depends on the authentication method.
-Ticket correponds to a previous generated  _enrollment ticket_.
+Use of `requestToken` or `ticket` depends on the authentication method.
+Ticket corresponds to a previously generated  _enrollment ticket_.

 ### Enrollment
 To enroll a device is a process composed of the following steps: